harshvsri/webai/README.md

-WebAI: A Deno-Based Web Scraping and AI-Powered Query Answering Tool
+WebAI: Web Scraping and AI-Powered Query Answering Tool
 ====================================================================

 WebAI is a Deno-based tool that scrapes web content, cleans it, and uses Ollama (a local LLM) to answer user queries based on the scraped information.
 It integrates with SearXNG (a privacy-respecting metasearch engine) to fetch relevant URLs and uses Ollama to generate concise answers.